Introduction

 Why Is Thorough Surface Cleaning Essential Before Pouring Self-Leveling Concrete?

-Cleaning the surface meticulously is vital because contaminants like dirt, oil, and debris can prevent the self-leveling concrete from adhering properly to the existing concrete.
-Here are the necessary steps to ensure the surface is adequately prepared:
+A detailed cleaning process is crucial because contaminants like dirt, grease, and debris can impede the self-leveling concrete’s adhesion to the base surface.
+Here are the key steps to prepare the surface properly:

 - Remove Loose Debris:

-- Begin by sweeping the concrete surface to eliminate loose dirt, dust, and debris.
-Using a vacuum can help ensure that even the smallest particles are removed.
+- Begin by sweeping the area to eliminate loose dirt and dust.
+A vacuum can help capture finer particles that sweeping might miss.

 - Degrease the Surface:

-- If there are any oil or grease stains, use a concrete degreaser to clean these areas.
-Apply the degreaser according to the manufacturer’s instructions and scrub the surface with a stiff-bristle brush.
+- For any oil or grease stains, apply a concrete degreaser according to the manufacturer’s instructions, scrubbing with a stiff-bristle brush for thorough cleaning.

 - Pressure Washing: